Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: Introduction

 Quantum computing is a revolutionary computational paradigm leveraging quantum mechanical principles such as superposition and entanglement of qubit states~\cite{nielsen2010quantum}.
 It has grown rapidly in recent decades due to the potential speedup in tasks such as integer factorization~\cite{shor1994algorithms}, solving linear equations~\cite{harrow2009quantum}, and simulation of quantum systems~\cite{lloyd1996universal}.

 Holistic benchmarks of quantum computers such as quantum volume~\cite{cross2019validating} are predicated on concurrent advancements in both hardware and software.
-Recently, numerous systematic techniques regarding compiler optimization and architectural support have been presented to push the limit of hardware performance.
-Quantum compilers play a pivotal role in this process, translating high-level programs into executable single-qubit (1Q) and two-qubit (2Q) gates on realistic quantum hardware.
-This typically involves several stages: (1) compiling programs into basic quantum gates, (2) performing hardware-agnostic (logical-level) circuit optimization, (3) resolving backend topology constraints via qubit placement and routing, and (4) converting circuits to native gates for final optimization and scheduling.
+Recently, numerous systematic techniques regarding compiler optimization and architecture design have been presented to push the limit of hardware performance.
+Quantum compilers play a pivotal role in this process, translating high-level programs into executable instructions, usually the native single-qubit (1Q) and two-qubit (2Q) gates on realistic quantum hardware.
+This typically involves several stages: (1) compiling programs into basic quantum gates, (2) performing hardware-agnostic (logical-level) circuit optimization, (3) resolving backend topology constraints via qubit placement and routing, and (4) converting circuits to native gates for further optimization and scheduling.
 The primary goal of compiler optimization is to lower the 2Q gate count and circuit depth while resolving backend constraints, with a particular emphasis on 2Q gates due to their significantly higher error rates compared to 1Q gates.

 For mainstream quantum platforms such as superconducting qubits~\cite{krantz2019quantum}, 2Q gates can only operate between nearest-neighbor physical qubit pairs (e.g., Google's devices with 2D square topology~\cite{arute2019quantum}, IBM's devices with 2D heavy-hex topology~\cite{chamberland2020topological}).
-Consequently, qubit placement and routing is crucial for resolving this connectivity constraint by dynamically remapping logical qubits to physical ones by inserting $ \SWAP $ gates acting on adjacent physical qubit pairs.
-This introduces a routing overhead that typically increases the gate count and circuit depth by a factor of 2x-4x relative to the pre-mapped circuits when using state-of-the-art (SOTA) scalable routing methods~\cite{li2019tackling,zulehner2018efficient,zhang2021time,liu2023tackling}.
+Consequently, qubit placement and $ \SWAP $-based routing are crucial for resolving this connectivity constraint by dynamically remapping logical qubits to physical ones by inserting $ \SWAP $ gates acting on adjacent physical qubit pairs.
+This introduces a routing overhead that typically increases the gate count and circuit depth by a factor of 2--5$\times$ relative to the pre-mapped circuits when using state-of-the-art (SOTA) scalable routing methods~\cite{li2019tackling,zulehner2018efficient,zhang2021time,liu2023tackling}.
 Therefore, mitigating this routing overhead remains a central and long-standing challenge in compiler optimization.